 Where can I find my cost basis?
 May I choose my cost basis method to impact the gain/loss information I claim?

-T. Rowe Price may provide average cost basis for your mutual funds.
-If T. Rowe Price currently is calculating your cost basis, you may view it in your online account by logging in to our website.
+T. Rowe Price may provide average cost basis for your mutual funds, or FIFO on Brokerage accounts, as the default method unless you chose another method.
+If T. Rowe Price currently is calculating your cost basis or if you wish to change your cost basis, you may view or change it in your online account by logging in to our website.

 If T. Rowe Price currently is not tracking the cost basis for your T. Rowe Price nonretirement mutual fund accounts, and you would like us to track this information, you may complete the Cost Basis Change form.